 People from different countries, of different faith and race love Jerusalem and aspire to visit it at least once in a life time.
 Jerusalem is the sole city in the world that has more than seventy names, which express the love and desire of millions of people to it.

-Jerusalem is not just a city where people live in the houses, work, fall in love, get married, where they are born and die… It is one of the most mysterious places on Earth.
+Jerusalem is not just a city where people live, work, fall in love, get married, where they are born and die… It is one of the most mysterious places on Earth.

 The city captivates and fascinates, it attracts and makes you fall in love with it.
 If you want to make sure it’s true – just go there and you will want to return again and again.
 You must not only see Jerusalem, but feel it with your soul.
 Here, in the holiest of the cities, the time and eternity are connected and the sense of reality is lost.